seapear/AffinityOnLinux/Guides/Lutris/Guide-V2.md

 1. Open **Lutris** → click ➕ → **Install from a local install script**
 2. Select `Affinity-gd.yaml`
 3. Press **Install** → confirm the install path (e.g. `/home/$USER/Games/affinity-suite`)
-4. When prompted, browse for your Affinity `.exe`
+4. When prompted, set to "download" to get the latest version of the installer or browse for your Affinity `.exe`
 5. Let the setup finish and it will extract metadata, install dependencies, and run the installer automatically.

 The script automatically sets the game executable to: